SkyeGamesYT/Bookmarklets/README.md

 Step 5.
 Rename the bookmark to whatever, then click save.

 Activation: when on the page the bookmark is for, click the bookmark.
 That's all!

+# Disclaimer

+I am NOT responsible for ANY loss/ban of account.
+Use at your own risk.